 London is one of those fabulous cities I long to return to again and again, so I’m thrilled to have Anna from Four Kids One Mom Guide to London sharing the inside scoop on a traditional Christmas in London!
-As part of our Holiday Celebrations Around the World, we’re exploring the holidays in different countries.
-I’m enjoying learning about new cultures and traditions every week and can’t wait to find out how they celebrate Christmas in London!
+This is part of our Holiday Celebrations Around the World series, exploring the holidays in different countries.
+I love learning about new cultures and traditions every week and can’t wait to find out how they celebrate Christmas in London!

 Since the Victorian era, Christmas has become Britain’s most popular annual holiday.
 We took a closer look at some of the UK’s best-loved Christmas traditions, and where visitors can enjoy them in the capital – London.